CDRT/docs/lda/lda.md

 #### Languages
 The LDA application only supports English.

+#### ConfigMgr Security Roles

+To take advantage of all available features in LDA, the following Security Roles should be assigned:

+- Application Administrator
+- Asset Manager
+- Compliance Settings Manager

 #### Installation Considerations
 This section briefly describes the steps for a desktop-class installation.
 1. Log on to your computer as a member of the administrative group that is authorized to